 For something a bit lighter than the last suggested film, The The LEGO® Group Ninjago Movie takes the same imaginative approach to its presentation as the other The LEGO® Group movies to be released before it.
 This adventure pits the residents of Ninjago against the evil Lord Garmadon.
 Light-hearted, great animation and some solid comedy make this film shine as a worthy entry to the The LEGO® Group movie franchise.

 Another well-established franchise making its first big-screen appearance.
 Our hero Shaun travels to the big city in this film to search for a missing farmer, only to hit trouble along the way.
 This film is special in that it sticks to the format of the show by having barely any dialogue.
 This allows for the animators to go crazy and let you know exactly how the characters are feeling simply through their actions.
 The film is a triumph of slapstick comedy and high-end stop-motion animation that any fans of Shaun should check out.

 Ending the list on some good old fashioned 2D animation from the early 2000s.
 Three children are turned into fish after meeting a mad scientist and must travel the ocean to find the ingredients for a potion that will hopefully change them back.
 The film shows off some stunning backgrounds and boasts a fantastic voice cast, the most famous of which being a young Alan Rickman!
 This is a great film that we feel was mostly forgotten about over time, unfortunately, but a classic none the less.

 That’s it!
-Another 10 animated films that you can watch right now on while on lockdown.
+Another 10 animated films that you can watch right now!
 If you get through these and feel like you need some more excellent recommendations, check out our blogs on Netflix animated films, and animated series to watch!